saifeemustafaq/OnboardingHarness/JanBlogs/Harnessing the Power of CI-CD and Cloud Cost Management for Gametsu.io: A Game-Changer in Online Gaming.md

 Disclaimer: The example of Gametsu.io is a fictional scenario created for illustrative purposes.
 It serves to provide relatable context for developers and others in the industry, helping them to better understand the practical applications of the technologies and strategies discussed.

+Note: There's a glossary section at the end which covers any terms that you might be new to.

 In the dynamic world of online gaming, companies like Gametsu.io face unique challenges in delivering seamless, high-quality gaming experiences.
 Rapid development cycles, efficient deployment processes, and effective cost management are critical to staying ahead in this competitive market.
 This is where Continuous Integration (CI), Continuous Deployment (CD), and cloud cost management come into play, especially when leveraged through a platform like Harness.
 In this detailed exploration, we'll see how these methodologies can revolutionize Gametsu.io's service delivery process, ensuring reliability, efficiency, and a top-notch gaming experience for its users.

 ## Overview